-Wayfinders provides numerous enrichment activities and outings for our scholars throughout the year to stay connected with the students and to provide meaningful out-of-school time activities that our scholars might not have access to otherwise.
+Wayfinders provides numerous enrichment activities and outings for our scholars at no cost to their families throughout the year.
+These activities offer a way for scholars and mentors to stay connected and provide meaningful out-of-school time activities that our scholars might not have access to otherwise.

 Here is a list of some of the many enrichment opportunities we provide:

-- Back-to-School Party (August) – an event where we provide free backpacks filled with school supplies, promote excellent school attendance, complete post-camp surveys, and enjoy an ice-cream party.
+Back-to-School Bash (August) – an event where we provide free backpacks filled with school supplies, promote excellent school attendance, complete post-camp surveys, and enjoy an ice-cream party.

-- Fall Nature Outing (October) – an opportunity for our 5th and 6th grade scholars to explore one of our beautiful Mecklenburg County Park & Recreation nature preserves and/or learn about raptors at the Carolina Raptor Center.
+Fall Nature Outing (October) – an opportunity for our 4th – 6th grade scholars to explore one of our beautiful Mecklenburg County Park & Recreation nature preserves and/or learn about raptors at the Carolina Raptor Center.

-- Microsoft Half-Day Computer Camp (November) – half-day camp that provides our 7th and 8th grade scholars with a tour of Microsoft’s Charlotte campus and the opportunity to learn about coding and careers in computer science.
+Microsoft Half-Day Computer Camp (November) – half-day camp that provides our 7th – 9th grade scholars with a tour of Microsoft’s Charlotte campus and the opportunity to learn about coding and careers in computer science.

-- Holiday Books (December) – Wayfinders wraps and mail each scholar a grade-appropriate book to read over the winter holidays.
+Holiday Books (December) – Wayfinders provides each scholar with a grade-appropriate book to read over the winter holidays.

-- Swim Lessons (January, February, and March) – free swim instruction provided on three Saturdays to our 5th and 6th grade scholars, thanks to the generosity of the Levine Jewish Community Center.
+Swim Lessons (January, February, and March) – free swim instruction provided to our 4th – 6th grade scholars, thanks to the generosity of the Levine Jewish Community Center.

-- Earth Day Service Project (April) – new in 2017, our scholars will participate in an outdoor service project.
+Earth Day Service Project (April) – Our scholars participate in an outdoor service project.

 Theater and Museum Outings (throughout the year) – our scholars and mentors enjoy free tickets to performances at Children’s Theatre of Charlotte and the Charlotte Symphony, along with events at The Levine Museum of the New South, Discovery Place, and other local museums.